 The American Disabilities Act of 1990 defines an assistance dog as “any guide dog, signal dog, or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items."
 Assistance dogs are usually used in three different ways: hearing dogs, guide dogs, and service dogs.

-Service Dogs are used to assist many different types of impairments or ailments.
+Service Dogs are used to assist many different types of impairments or ailments and have emotional and psychological benefits.
 These can include mental disabilities such as PTSD or “alert” dogs, which are trained to sense a diabetic’s low blood sugar, or an epileptic’s oncoming seizure.
 Service dogs can even be trained to work with people in wheelchairs to open doors or retrieving an out of reach object.
 Service dogs are can be bred selectively or rescued from an animal shelter.
 A backpack or harness usually denotes a service dog.

 The federal government states that assistance dogs be required to go anywhere that a handler goes and cannot be refused service or discriminated against because of their dog.
 When they’re in public, the handler may ask those in the public not to pet their dog.
 Each dog is taught to know when they are working and when they aren’t, and act appropriately.
 Because of this, most handlers ask that people treat their service dogs as working dogs in public.
 The safety of the handler is paramount to the service dog, so it is trained not to give in to distraction.
 When work is over and their gear is taken off, these dogs become dogs again and are relaxed and friendly.